For MLflow users

 We are complementing it.

 Keep MLflow for the operational layer: tracking, registry, and the path to production.
-Add Skore for methodological depth on scikit-learn workflows—warnings about common pitfalls before you train, metrics that match your task, and fold-level views of cross-validation—so what you promote is backed by analysis you can explain, not only by numbers in a table.
+Add Skore for methodological depth on scikit-learn workflows, warnings about common pitfalls before you train, metrics that match your task, and fold level views of cross validation, so what you promote is backed by analysis you can explain, not only by numbers in a table.

 Need help?
+We have got

 Probabl offers Forward Deployed Engineering engagements for teams building or restructuring their ML workflow.
 If you want expert guidance on integrating Skore alongside MLflow or Skore Hub, we can help.